 Tip: Quick removal with a legit antivirus

 The quickest way to overcome the PUP attack is to use a dedicated tool.
-Here at the MacPaw anti-malware lab, we recommend using CleanMyMac X. It's free to download and is easy-to-use even for beginners.
+Here at the MacPaw anti-malware lab, we recommend using CleanMyMac X. It’s free to download and is easy to use even for beginners.
 It’s the most renowned junk cleaner on the market.

 The program destroys Similar Photo Cleaner and removes its residue parts from your system.
-CleanMyMac X has a special script that’s been tested to remove the Similar Photo Cleaner.
+CleanMyMac X has a special script that’s been tested to remove the Similar Photo Cleaner:

 - Grab your copy of CleanMyMac X.

-- Install and launch it.
+- Install and open it.

-- Once done, press Remove.
+- Once done, click Remove.
 That’s all!

 For removing Similar Photo Cleaner manually